ircdocs/modern-irc/_includes/concepts.md

 #### To A Channel

-In IRC, the channel has a role equivalent to that of the multicast group; their existence is dynamic and the actual conversation carried out on a channel MUST only be sent to servers which are supporting users on a given channel.
-Moreover, the message SHALL only be sent once to every local link as each server is responsible for fanning the original message to ensure it will reach all recipients.
+In IRC, the channel has a role equivalent to that of the multicast group; their existence is dynamic and the actual conversation carried out on a channel is generally sent only to servers which are supporting users on a given channel, and only once to every local link as each server is responsible for fanning the original message to ensure it will reach all recipients.

 The following examples all refer to the above figure: